Delhi Police declares AAP MLA Amanatullah Khan as 'bad character' | Education

 - India

-Khan and five others were arrested on Thursday on the charges of rioting and obstructing public servants from discharging their duty, hours after the Okhla MLA took part in a protest against an anti-encroachment drive in the Madanpur Khadar area in southeast Delhi.
+Khan and five others were arrested on Thursday on the changes of rioting and obstructing public servants from discharging their duty, hours after the Okhla MLA took part in a protest against an anti-encroachment drive in the Madanpur Khadar area in southeast Delhi.
+On Friday, a Delhi court granted bail to Khan in the case.

-The anti-encroachment drive sparked violent protests and pelting of stones with locals alleging that many legal structures were bulldozed.
+The anti-encroachment drive in Madanpur Khadar sparked violent protests and pelting of stones with locals alleging that many legal structures were bulldozed.

-Deputy Commissioner of Police (Southeast) Esha Pandey said on Thursday, ''An FIR has been registered under relevant sections of the Indian Penal Code, and Amanatullah Khan and five other supporters have been arrested for rioting and obstructing public servants in discharging their duty.''
+Deputy Commissioner of Police (Southeast) Esha Pandey had said on Thursday, ''An FIR has been registered under relevant sections of the Indian Penal Code and Amanatullah Khan and five other supporters have been arrested for rioting and obstructing public servants in discharging their duty.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)